JeremyLikness/ExpressionPowerTools/docs/api/ExpressionPowerTools.Core.Comparisons.DefaultComparisonRules.DefaultMethodRules.prop.md

 [Index](../index.md) > [ExpressionPowerTools.Core](ExpressionPowerTools.Core.a.md) > [ExpressionPowerTools.Core.Comparisons](ExpressionPowerTools.Core.Comparisons.n.md) > [DefaultComparisonRules](ExpressionPowerTools.Core.Comparisons.DefaultComparisonRules.cs.md) > **DefaultMethodRules**

-Gets the rules for method calls.
+Gets the default rules for method calls.

 ```csharp
 public static Expression<Func<MethodCallExpression, MethodCallExpression, Boolean>> DefaultMethodRules { get; }
 ```

+## Remarks

+The types must match.
+The method name and declaring type must match.
+If the `Object` property is not null, the properties must be equivalent.
+The
+            source and target must have equivalent count of arguments and each argument must be equivalent.

 ### Property Value